Vlahaka/The-T.N.C.-Theseus/Theseus.md

 "I always wondered why, but I never had the guts to ask you."
 *He kept starring into his XO’s eyes*.
 "But today...
 I know."

+*All operators were glued to their screens, fingers flying over consoles as they tracked the ORF fleet’s movement and monitored internal ship systems.
+The hum of activity filled the C.C.C., but despite their workload, every ear strained toward the exchange unfolding at the command table.*

+*Some officers did a respectable job pretending not to listen, their eyes locked on telemetry readouts.
+Others stole more obvious glances, captivated by the rare moment of personal truth between their commanding officers.*

+*But the spell broke in an instant when Radek’s voice rose firm, commanding, undeniable.
+It cut through the quiet like a sharp blade, pulling every crewmember back into their place with jarring precision*.